jantic/DeOldify/README.md

 * **ImageNet** – Only if training of course.
 It proved to be a great dataset.  http://www.image-net.org/download-images

 ### Pretrained Weights
 To start right away with your own images without training the model yourself, [download the weights here](https://www.dropbox.com/s/7r2wu0af6okv280/colorize_gen_192.h5) (right click and download from this link).
-Then open the [ColorizationVisualization.ipynb](ColorizationVisualization.ipynb) in Jupyter Lab.
+Then open the [ColorizeVisualization.ipynb](ColorizeVisualization.ipynb) in Jupyter Lab.
 Make sure that there's this sort of line in the notebook referencing the weights:
 ```python
 colorizer_path = IMAGENET.parent/('colorize_gen_192.h5')
 ```